 Drones equipped with live HD cameras can also be used to inspect remote locations such as the last row of a farmer's field or the display on a distant storage tank.
 Instead of risking a worker's safety, drones can also be directed to hazardous sites for visual inspection.

 When shopping for a surveillance drone, look for models with flexible camera mounts, increased stability, and extended battery life.

-We spoke with Brandon Allen, a mechanical engineer and FFA-licensed commercial drone pilot in Denver.
+We spoke with Brandon Allen, a mechanical engineer and FAA-licensed commercial drone pilot in Denver.
 Brandon commented that one of your top priorities as a drone buyer is identifying your main intended uses for the drone, as well as your budget.

 So what do you want to do with your drone?
 Will you be flying it just for fun?
 Working on your aerial photography skills?
 Joining a fast-paced racing league?

 A drone’s range is largely determined by its battery life.
 Naturally, you don’t want to send your drone to a remote location without the ability to fly it back to home base.
 Some drone models indicate when they’ve reached a low level of power, but this feature isn’t universal.